Timori/cli-table-helper/README.md

     helpTable.addRow("load", ["name|id"], "Load a saved User");
     helpTable.addRow("remove", ["name|id"], "Remove the User off the UserManager");
     helpTable.addRow("save", ["name|id"], "Save the User to a file");
-    helpTable.displayTable(true, true);
+    helpTable.makeTable(true, true);
+    helpTable.displayTable();
+    //Alternative for displayTable():
+    //console.log(helpTable.table);

 Output:

     --------------------
     command     params             description

     list                           List all Users
     listFiles                      List all saved Users
     end                            Close / End the UserManager

     create      name|id   points   Create a new User delete      name|id            Delete the User and the saved File edit        name               Edit a User
     load        name|id            Load a saved User
     remove      name|id            Remove the User off the UserManager save        name|id            Save the User to a file
     --------------------

 ## License
-This helper is released unde the MIT license.
+This helper is released under the MIT license.